Phone: (585) 753-5141 (call M-F 9am-3pm)

 - Credit/Debit: Only MC, Visa & Discover accepted.
 Cardholder must be present.

 - Cash, Check & Money Order also accepted.

-- Bring photo ID or 2 pieces of official mail no older than 6 months with your current address.
+- -OR- if you have no ID, 2 pieces of official mail no older than 6 months with your current address.

 3. Complete Mail-In Application